 When you examine the grading rubric, you will see that points are awarded for building an application that is comparable to the EZU tutorial example in its size, scope, completeness, and professional build quality.
 As stated above, please refer to the grading rubric document for details of the grading scheme.

 Tools

-I am expecting you to use the tools that we have been using throughout the semester: Anaconda, PyCharm, and Git.
+I am expecting you to use the tools that are demonstrated in the tutorial videos: Anaconda and PyCharm.

 Tool Versions